corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 Similar wiring has been configured for the other party mocks, and for the transaction mocks.

 The implementation class also has some helpful default wiring of certain services.
-The list of mock wiring again isn't extensive but it does help with some commonly used services within flows.
+The list of mock wiring isn't extensive, but it does help with some commonly-used services within flows.

 For example, `FlowIdentity` has a default mock which returns the `ourIdentity` mock object when `FlowIdentity.ourIdentity` is called.
 Similarily, `FlowMessaging` returns the `otherSideSession` when `FlowMessaging.initiateSession` is called using the `otherSide` mock object.